shreyanak/stormshelters/README.md

 * describe three questions that your site will answer

 1. What are some opportunities for me if I don't have a high school diploma
-2. What are some opportunities for affordable education
+2. What are some opportunities for affordable education in my city
 3. What are some local schools near me that teach my preferred vocation